National Zoo and Conservation Biology Institute (NZCBI)

 Brown, Janine L., Reproductive Physiologist, Department of Reproductive Sciences, Center for Species Survival.
 B.S.
 (1977) North Dakota State University; M.S.
 (1980), Ph.D.
 (1984) Washington State University.
 Research specialties: Comparative endocrinology; pituitary and testicular function; reproductive cyclicity and seasonality; health, reproduction and welfare monitoring and assessments of in situ and ex situ wildlife species (e.g., elephants, felids, tapirs and rhinos), noninvasive hormone monitoring.
 Contact: BrownJan@si.edu

 Campana, Michael, Research Biologist.
 B.A.
 (2006) University of Pennsylvania; M.Phil.
 (2008), Ph.D.
 (2011) University of Cambridge.
-Research specialties: genomics, ancient DNA, bioinformatics.
+Research specialties: Genomics, ancient DNA, bioinformatics.
 Contact: CampanaM@si.edu

 Comizzoli, Pierre, Reproductive Physiologist.
 D.V.M.
 (1994) Veterinary School of Maisons-Alfort; M.Sc (1997) University of Paris VI; Ph.D.
 (2000) University of Tours.
 Research specialties: Reproductive physiology and biotechnologies in Ungulates and Carnivores (domestic and wild).
 Contact: ComizzoliP@si.edu